sabiqun217/CV_ProjectFootball/README.md

 ## Football Tracking and Analysis System

 ## Background
-Football is a popular sport alll over the world, with so many supporter and player from various group and countries.
-Along with the development of technology, football match analysis has undergone a significant transformation, especially with the presence of AI and Computer Vision.
-This technology allows a deeper analysis of the game, which is more complex using technology.
+Football is a very popular sport around the world, with millions of fans and players from various backgrounds.
+Along with the development of technological analysis, football matches have undergone significant transformation, especially with the adoption of Artificial Intelligence (AI) and computer vision technology.
+Analysis of tracking the movement and position of the ball in a match analysis can be the material needed by a team in a team.
+The use of technology in this case allows for a more in-depth and objective analysis of the game, which is more complex using technology.

 ## Objective
 - Tracking the presence of players, referees and the ball on the screen